realnerdc0re/BSc-e1027075/docs/examples/FlowSampling.md

-# FlowSampling.py - Script to execute flow-based sampling modes a traffic capture file in PCAP format
+# FlowSampling.py - Script to execute flow-based sampling modes on a traffic capture file in PCAP format

 This script is able to collect flows from a passed capture file, saving the collected flows in form of a CSV file.
 Afterwards this CSV file is imported and, again depending on the passed arguments, the specified sampling mode is applied on packets within each flow.
 At the end of its execution the script utilizes a labeling script to label the resulting data in preparation for preprocessing and classification.
 ```console